Tobacco: Genetic modification

 Because of its importance as a research tool, transgenic tobacco was the first genetically modified (GM) crop to be tested in field trials, in the United States and France in 1986; China became the first country in the world to approve commercial planting of a GM crop in 1993, which was tobacco.

 Field trials

 Many varieties of transgenic tobacco have been intensively tested in field trials.
 Agronomic traits such as resistance to pathogens (viruses, particularly to the tobacco mosaic virus (TMV); fungi; bacteria and nematodes); weed management via herbicide tolerance; resistance against insect pests; resistance to drought and cold; and production of useful products such as pharmaceuticals; and use of GM plants for bioremediation, have all been tested in over 400 field trials using tobacco.

 Production

 Currently, only the US is producing GM tobacco.
 The Chinese virus-resistant tobacco was withdrawn from the market in China in 1997.
 From 2002 to 2010, cigarettes made with GM tobacco with reduced nicotine content were available in the US under the market name Quest.

 Consumption

 Tobacco is consumed in many forms and through a number of different methods.
-Some examples are: